JamieFlournoy/UserAgent/README.txt

   session :off, :if => proc { |request| UserAgent.is_spider?(request.user_agent) }

-If you're not using Rails then just call UserAgent.is_spider? and pass it the user agent string.
+If you're not using Rails then just require user_agent, then call UserAgent.is_spider? and pass it the user agent string.

+If you want to use UserAgent::Test::AGENT_STRINGS, remember to require 'user_agent/test'.

 == REQUIREMENTS: